makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She could feel herself starting to spiral, She felt ashamed.
 She felt sticky and unappealing and dirty.
 She felt like she'd intruded and had done something horrible.

 She tamped it down as best she could.
 The night had been good.
 Spectacular, really.
-The last thing she needed was for it to be colored blue with worry.
+The last thing she needed was for it to be painted blue with worry.

 All the same, she quietly eased open the cabinets under the sink, settling down on her knees to peer into the darkness.

-On finishing up, she tugged her phone out and swiped over to Aiden's messages.
+On finishing up actually using the restroom, she tugged her phone out and swiped over to Aiden's messages.

-*Sélène [9:37 PM]> Malina will drive.
+*[9:37 PM] Sélène> Malina will drive.
 Home in a bit.*

-_Aiden [9:37 PM]> Okay, see you soon_
+_[9:37 PM] Aiden> Okay, see you soon_

 Sélène padded back to the great room and smiled sheepishly to Malina.
 "Sorry.
 I'm about ready.
 Are you alright?"